slaveOftime/Fun.Blazor/Docs/11 DOM/README.md

 ## Control Flow

-Since you're using F# for your markup code, you have all of the F# arsenal at your disposal that includes `match`, `if`, `function` and even lists of elements but to avoid having problems with mismatch between content in the element rendering you should use `fragment` or `region` these are containerless builders that isolate blazor's node count which can be useful for performance as well as keeping the content concistent.
+Since you're using F# for your markup code, you have all of the F# arsenal at your disposal that includes `match`, `if`, `function` and even lists of elements but to avoid having problems with mismatch between content in the element rendering you should use `fragment` or `region` these are containerless builders that isolate blazor's node count which can be useful for performance as well as keeping the content consistent.

 ### If/Else